linsamtw/RabbitmqCelery/README.md

     ps aux | grep celery | awk '{print $2}' | xargs # 列出 PID
     ps aux | grep celery | awk '{print $2}' | xargs kill -9 # 列出 PID 並砍掉 Process
 ### Git No Need Password
-paste your SSH key，from  '~/.ssh/id_rsa.pub'<br>
-if you have no id_rsa.pub, you can follow that to generate ssh key<br>
+Paste your SSH key，from  '~/.ssh/id_rsa.pub'.
+If you have no id_rsa.pub, you can follow that to generate ssh key<br>

     cd ~/.ssh/
     ssh-keygen